MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/3-exercise-create-aks-cluster.md

     The above command creates a new AKS cluster named `aks-contoso-video` within the `rg-contoso-video` resource group.
 The cluster will have two nodes defined by the `--node-count` parameter.
 We're using only two nodes here for cost considerations in this exercise.
 The `--node-vm-size` parameter configures the cluster nodes as Standard_B2s-sized VMs.
 The HTTP application routing add-on is enabled via the `--enable-addons` flag.
 These nodes will be part of **System** mode.

-1. Run the `az aks nodepool add` command to add additional node pool of linux operating system.
+1. Run the `az aks nodepool add` command to add another node pool of linux operating system.

     ```azurecli
     az aks nodepool add \